-Amend our Amended and Restated Certificate of Incorporation to Increase the Number of Authorized Shares (Item 5 on the Proxy Card)
+Amend our Amended and Restated Certificate of Incorporation to Increase the Number of Authorized Shares (Item 5 on the Proxy Card) Proposed Amendment

-Proposed Amendment

-Our Board of Directors has unanimously approved, and recommends that stockholders approve, an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock from 300 million shares to 600 million shares.
-The number of shares of authorized preferred stock would remain at 12 million.
+Our Board of Directors has unanimously approved, and recommends that stockholders approve, an amendment to our Amended and Restated Certificate of Incorporation to increase the number of authorized shares of our common stock by 300 million shares, from 300,000,000 shares to 600,000,000 shares.
+The number of shares of authorized preferred stock would remain at 12,000,000.
 The amendment would restate Section 1 of Article IV of our Amended and Restated Certificate of Incorporation to read as follows: